 All programs are offered contingent upon sufficient enrollment.
 If a program must be canceled, the PEC will notify registered students at least three (3) calendar days before the program’s start date.
 All registered students will receive a 100% refund.
 No fees will be charged for canceled programs.

 Location & Parking

 - Where is Roger Williams University–Providence?

 The CWPD is located at the RWU-Prov campus in the heart of Providence.
-The CWPD is housed in the Roger Williams University’s School of Continuing Studies, which is on the 3rd floor of 1 Empire Street, Providence, RI 02903.
+The CWPD is housed in University's College's School of Professional and Continuing Studies, which is on the 3rd floor of 1 Empire Street, Providence, RI 02903.